SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/rest-api/README.md

 - Misunderstood invariants when code is modified during maintenance
 - Garden variety mistakes: typos, use of the wrong boolean operator

-You can run the SpotBugs plugin to check: `mvn spotbugs:gui`
+You can run the SpotBugs plugin to check:
+1. `mvn spotbugs:spotbugs`
+2. `mvn spotbugs:gui`

 After that, a convenient GUI screen will appear with a presentation of all bugs, bad practices, etc. in project.